We are delighted to announce the appointment of Amanda Naylor OBE as Volunteering Matters’ new Chief Executive, effective of 1st January 2024.

 “We are thrilled that Amanda will join us as our new CEO.
 She has an exceptional track record and will bring inspirational leadership, insight and experience with a genuine passion for social justice.
 Our trustees and I know this powerful combination will enable Volunteering Matters to move forward with pace and confidence.”

-Emma Thomas-Hancock, Director of Delivery, Volunteering Matters, said,
+Emma Thomas-Hancock, Director of Delivery, Volunteering Matters, said:

 “The trustees, staff and volunteers at Volunteering Matters look forward to welcoming Amanda to the team.
 Amanda’s energy, enthusiasm, and unwavering commitment to social justice will enable Volunteering Matters to continue to grow and thrive alongside the communities we work with.
 We are excited to introduce Amanda to our fantastic volunteers, staff, partners, and projects.
 We look forward to working alongside Amanda to move Volunteering Matters into its next exciting chapter and seeing what 2024 holds for the charity and the people who work with us.”